CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

          - Avoid spaces and special characters; use Latin alphabets (a-z), numbers (0-9), dash (-), underscore (_), and dot (.).
 Remember, all folder names are public; please do not include any confidential information.
          - Folder names can't be modified afterwards.

-5) Click Select Files button to open a browser window and choose files for upload.
+4. Click Select Files button to open a browser window and choose files for upload.
 If you want to upload folders, drag and drop them into the window.
 Click Upload button to start automatic encryption and upload.

-6) Notification about the status of upload will appear and be visible until the upload is completed.
+5. Notification about the status of upload will appear and be visible until the upload is completed.
 Notification also includes a link to the destination folder.

-6) Once the upload is finished, the encrypted files are accessible for downloading and sharing via SD Connect or for analysis, editing or annotation via SD Desktop.
+6. Once the upload is finished, the encrypted files are accessible for downloading and sharing via SD Connect or for analysis, editing or annotation via SD Desktop.

 **Upload and encrypt files to an existing folder**

-1) Select the correct folder (by double-click) and then click Upload button.
+1. Select the correct folder (by double-click) and then click Upload button.

-2) In the new window select files to be uploaded.
+2. Follow steps from 4 to 6 in above paragraph (link).

 Note